aturon/ChemistrySet/notes/firehose.markdown

     retryLoop o retryLoop = retryLoop
     retryLoop a &> retryLoop b = retryLoop (a &> b) retryLoop a <+> retryLoop b = retryLoop (a <+> b)

+An "unhandled" retryable failure could be understood to retry the entire reagent.
+I.e., there is an implicit `retryLoop` placed around a reagent when it's asked to react.

+How do we understand

+    r.cas(...) <+> retryLoop a
+    r.cas(...) &> retryLoop a

+May be reasonable to either (1) statically distinguish between pre-reagents (which have no retry) and reagents (which do) or (2) implicitly add a retryLoop for choices.

+Two variants of choice: one explores alternatives upon retryable failure, the other only on blocking failure.

 ## 6/7/2011